French Books for Babies and Toddlers

 But there’s a powerful underlying message that only adults will properly understand.
-That children grow up, leave home and make their own families.
-Their parents get older and the roles are reversed somewhat…it is the parent who needs the tenderness and affection that they showed their child.
+That as children grow up, leave home and make their own families, their parents get older too and the roles are reversed somewhat…it is the parent who needs the tenderness and affection that they showed their child.

 A sweet book that will probably have you in tears by the end!

 Not technically a baby book but a very popular book to gift a little one or a new parent.

 This Dr. Seuss book has been translated brilliantly and retains the charm and uniqueness of Dr. Seuss.
 Definitely a french book for every bookcase!